IMVO Data Privacy Notice

 IMVO does not carry out automated decision-making processes with personal data.

 Who do we share your personal data with?

-In particular, IMVO may need to transfer or disclose your personal data to pharmaceutical manufacturers, marketing authorisation holders, wholesalers and persons authorised or entitled to supply medicines to the public, and other relevant parties, in order to fulfil its obligations under Commission Delegated Regulation (EU) 2016/161 of 2 October 2015 supplementing Directive 2001/83/EC of the European Parliament and of the Council by laying down detailed rules for the safety features appearing on the packaging of medicinal products for human use (and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in Ireland).
+In particular, IMVO may need to transfer or disclose your Basic Contact Data to pharmaceutical manufacturers, marketing authorisation holders, wholesalers and persons authorised or entitled to supply medicines to the public, and other relevant parties, in order to fulfil its obligations under Commission Delegated Regulation (EU) 2016/161 of 2 October 2015 supplementing Directive 2001/83/EC of the European Parliament and of the Council by laying down detailed rules for the safety features appearing on the packaging of medicinal products for human use (and any national implementing laws, regulations and secondary legislation, as amended or updated from time to time, in Ireland).

 IMVO will also disclose your personal information in response to a valid, legally compliant request by a competent authority or in response to a court order or otherwise in compliance with any applicable law, regulation, legal process or enforceable governmental request or other statutory requirement; to detect, prevent or otherwise address fraud, security or technical issues; or to protect against imminent harm to the rights, property or safety of IMVO, its employees, its members or the public, as required or permitted by law.